-The proposed core curriculum in the MPAP and MPM programs is shared between the two proposed programs and with the existing Nonprofit Management program to provide students with a wide range of electives.
-In addition, content delivery is planned to be provided through evening program for working adults.
+The proposed core curriculum MPM programs is partially shared between existing programs to provide students with a wide range of electives.
+WSU expects that Project Management and Financial Management will be foundational courses in the degree program with a focus on project management.
+In addition, content delivery is planned to be provided through an evening program for working adults.
 As well, a hybrid format with classes held both online and in the classroom is expected to support broad access to the program.